audeering/audformat/docs/data-introduction.rst

 The format further allows to

-* link audio files to meta data and annotations
+* link media files to meta data and annotations
 * use generic tools to access the data, create statistics, merge annotations